kubernetes/enhancements/keps/sig-windows/2258-node-service-log-viewer/README.md

 The `/var/log/` endpoint is enabled using the `enableSystemLogHandler` kubelet configuration options.
 To gain access to this new feature this option needs to be enabled.
-In addition when introducing this feature it will be hidden behind a `NodeLogs` feature gate in the kubelet that needs to be explicitly enabled.
-So you need to enable both options to get access to this new feature and disabling `enableSystemLogHandler` will disable the new feature irrespective of the `NodeLogs` feature gate.
+In addition when introducing this feature it will be hidden behind a `NodeLogViewer` feature gate in the kubelet that needs to be explicitly enabled.
+So you need to enable both options to get access to this new feature and disabling `enableSystemLogHandler` will disable the new feature irrespective of the `NodeLogViewer` feature gate.

 A reference implementation of this feature without the feature gate is available [here](https://github.com/kubernetes/kubernetes/pull/96120).